TIAF 2024 REVIEW - Tokyo International Art Fair 2024, Belle Salle Roppongi - 7th Edition

 SAKURA GROUP puts Tokyo International Art Fair on a new high!

 After six successful editions of the Tokyo International Art Fair the Sakura Group is taking over and puts the TIAF 2024 on an even bigger high.
 The Group has organised hundreds of art and culture events mainly in Japan, but also overseas.
-The team run by Tasha Bell are expertise in combining the pleasure of art and culture to the Japanese art collecting audience.
+The team are expertise in combining the pleasure of art and culture to the Japanese art collecting audience.

 Expect a new and diverse art trade show open to artists and galleries worldwide.